Drug Shortages and Discontinuations

 Clioquinol 3%/ Flumethasone pivalate 0.02% topical cream

 Locacorten® Vioform® cream.
-Estimated availability of mid-October/24
+Estimated availability is July 2025.

 • Lotriderm® and Vioform® HCare combination antifungal/corticosteroid creams that may be suitable alternatives